ihkk/KKSubs/README.md

 | Half space | ` ` |32|
 | Full space with Left-to-right mark | `　‎` |\u3000\u200e|

+> The macro cannot search for lines with a half-space and the control character at the end.
+This issue might be solved in following updates.

 ### Number & Time Check

 In a bilingual subtitile file, all dialoge lines should have two lines in different languages theoretically.
 For example, the following two lines will apprear at the same time.